-Tips to recognizing Spam/Phishing email
+General Tips for recognizing Spam/Phishing email

-1. The sender address isn't correct.
+1. The sender's address isn't correct.

 Check if this address matches the name of the sender and whether the domain of the company is correct.
-To see this, you have to make sure your email client displays the sender's email address and not just their display name.
-Sometimes you need to train hawk eyes at the address, since spammers have some convincing tricks up their sleeve.
-For example: From 'Joseph Monastero' < irr 1@icloud.com>
+To see this, you must make sure your email client displays the sender's email address and not just their display name.
+Sometimes you need to train hawk eyes at the address since spammers have some convincing tricks up their sleeve.
+For example: From 'Joseph Monastero' <irr 1@icloud.com>